-We propose a mean-field method to calculate approximately the spacing distribution functions $p^{(n)}(s)$ in 1D classical many-particle systems.
-We compare our method with two other commonly used methods, the independent interval approximation (IIA) and the extended Wigner surmise (EWS).
-In our mean-field approach, $p^{(n)}(s)$ is calculated from a set Langevin equations which are decoupled by using a mean-field approximation.
-We found that in spite of its simplicity, the mean-field approximation provides good results in several systems.
-We offer many examples in which the three methods mentioned previously give a reasonable description of the statistical behavior of the system.
+We propose a mean-field method to calculate approximately the spacing distribution functions $p^{(n)}(s)$ in one-dimensional classical many-particle systems.
+We compare our method with two other commonly used methods, the independent interval approximation and the extended Wigner surmise.
+In our mean-field approach, $p^{(n)}(s)$ is calculated from a set of Langevin equations, which are decoupled by using a mean-field approximation.
+We find that in spite of its simplicity, the mean-field approximation provides good results in several systems.
+We offer many examples illustrating that the three previously mentioned methods give a reasonable description of the statistical behavior of the system.
 The physical interpretation of each method is also discussed.